dev-xiligroup/twentyeleven-xili/README.md

 Multilingual child theme of Twenty Eleven embedded theme of WordPress

-The branch X-L-2.9 is reserved for xili-language plugin former the 2.10.
+The branch X-L-2.9 is reserved for xili-language plugin former the v.
+2.10.

 This example is visible (and documented) here